-Need help surviving the first trimester when you don’t know where to start?
-Getting through the first trimester can be tough.
-Learn how to cope with morning sickness and fatigue in pregnancy.
+Need help surviving the first trimester?
+Learn how to cope with difficult morning sickness and fatigue early in your pregnancy.

 10 tips on surviving the first trimester

 As you may have realized, morning sickness is more like all day sickness.
-And for many of us, we can’t kick back at home for weeks.
-We have kids to care for, or work to go to.
-Even if you were to lay in bed all day, the nausea can still get the best of you.
+And for many of us, we can’t lie in bed for weeks—we have kids to care for and work to do.
+And even if you were to lay in bed all day, the nausea can still get the best of you.

 Instead, rely on home remedies to get you through the day.
 Here are a few favorites among many moms:

 - Ginger tea